 What we do with information we collect from you when you visit our website

 - improve the site by monitoring how you use it

 - respond to any feedback you send us, if you've asked us to

-- send out email alerts to those who have requested them
+- send out email alerts to those who have subscribed to our e-newsletter

 - record and/or publish your response to a survey or consultation